xvca/autobru/readme.md

 - Breville Dual Boiler espresso machine
 - BOOKOO Bluetooth coffee scale
 - Basic wiring for brew switch control

+## Hardware Details

+The custom PCB includes:

+- 2x JST S11B-PH-K-S connectors
+  - One accepts stock female connector from machine
+  - One connects PCB to mainboard
+- ESP32-S3-MINI module
+- Mini360 buck converter (12V to 5V)
+- 4-channel optocoupler for button control
+  - Only one channel needed for brew control
+  - Any brew button can stop an active brew
+  - e.g. 2-cup start → manual stop is valid

+The PCB design allows for non-destructive installation by intercepting the stock button panel connector.
+Power is drawn from the machine's 12V line, converted to 5V for the ESP32.

+The brew control is simplified since the Breville Dual Boiler allows any brew button to stop an active shot - you don't need to use the same button that started the brew to stop it.

 ## Dependencies